How to Create Effective Systems for Your Business

 When things went poorly or didn't get done, I'd chalk it up to my being too busy.

-I knew there were so many repetitive tasks that I could delegate, but everything was still in my head.
+I knew there were so many repetitive tasks that I could delegate, but everything was in my head.
+Even my husband was unaware of how he could help.

 Can you relate?